Resources for Responsible supply chains

 This guide is primarily intended for private equity and real asset investors seeking to improve the risk profile of their portfolios and maximise their returns by investing in companies that manage their supply chains effectively.
 It provides information on what to look for and on how to engage with companies on E&S risks in supply chains.

 This guide discusses USAID’s recommendations for best practices related to the due diligence and structuring of land-based investments, with the goal of reducing risks and facilitating responsible projects that benefit both the private sector and local communities.
-This guide is also designed to help companies identify practical steps to align their policies and actions with international policy consensus on land governance and land rights.
+It is designed to help companies identify practical steps to align their policies and actions with international policy consensus on land governance and land rights.